-My twenty-three year QVC journey started with a phone call from my then agent at 5.30pm on a Thursday afternoon.
+My twenty-four year QVC journey started with a phone call from my then agent at 5.30pm on a Thursday afternoon.
 Would I be able to go for an audition the following morning at 10am at Sky television studios in Isleworth.
 Apparently, someone had dropped out at the last minute and mine was the first name on the reserve list.
 I am eternally grateful to the anonymous person who decided their future career didn’t lie in being a shopping television presenter.
 To say it has changed my life, and that of my family, is an understatement.

 This was me back in 1993 and I still have the jacket but not the hairstyle, although that is my natural curl and not a perm.
 I wore that very jacket to my audition where I had to ‘sell’ a product of my choice for ten minutes.
 I hadn’t had a lot of time to prepare but fortunately we owned a mobile phone, something of a rarity in 1993, and I chose that as it had lots of buttons to press to demonstrate what it could do but also it was easy to life-style.
 That part of my audition went well so I was then presented with a pencil and asked if I could talk about it for five minutes.
 There was nothing special about the pencil but somehow I managed to find things to say and it must have impressed as I was recalled for a second audition to meet the American bosses during which I was asked, ‘If you were a can of soup, what flavour would it be?’
 What?
 Being a vegetarian limited my knowledge of choices somewhat and it was 1993, so brands like The Covent Garden Soup Co. hadn’t ‘re-invented’ the soup.
 For some reason I said mushroom – grey, cloying, usually tasteless and I don’t even like mushrooms.
 It can’t have made that much difference as I was offered the job and began training on September 4th, a month before the channel broadcast to the nation for the first time at 2pm on October 1st 1993.
 I say ‘broadcast to the nation’ but in those days very few people had a satellite dish so our reach was in the lower thousands rather than the 28 million audience we can reach in 2016 – little acorns and all that!
 Still, it was quite a big deal as we made it on to the News at Ten.